Budget

 • Suggested price contribution margin: suggested price minus budget total costs

-• Final net price: regardless of the suggested net price, you can decide on your own what you think is the best price for the project
+• Final net price: regardless of the suggested net price, you can decide on your own what you think is the best price for the project (new feature: By adding the comma you can use decimals for cents)

 • Final net price gross margin: Final net price minus budget total external costs